CosmWasm/sylvia-book/src/basics/reusability.md

 implementation, we notice that its functionality is just a superset of our `AdminContract`.
 We could copy all the code to our new contract, but it's creating unnecessary redundancy and would force us to maintain multiple implementations of the same functionality.
 It would also mean that a bunch of functionality would be crammed together.
-Better solution would be to divide the code into semantically compatible parts.
+A better solution would be to divide the code into semantically compatible parts.

 ## Solution